The Birth of EMH...

 In the early 1900s, records state that "there was no public place in Elyria for the care of the injured or sick."
 A committee of prominent community members, including F.A.
 Smythe, E.F.
 Allen and Reverend John P. Sala, met on May 28, 1907 to discuss the formation of a permanent hospital in the city.
 Little did they know that two days later, one of the most tragic accidents in Elyria's history would occur.

-On Memorial Day (May 30), 1907 streetcar No. 129 was heading down Middle Avenue towards downtown Elyria.
+On Memorial Day, May 30, 1907, streetcar No. 129 was on Middle Avenue heading towards downtown Elyria.
 The car was overloaded; some passengers were standing and sitting on a platform on the rear of the car.
-A second streetcar, No. 123 was following closely behind, trying to help alleviate the congestion.
-When No. 129 made at stop at 5th Street near Elyria High School, apparently the driver of car No. 123 did not notice--records indicate that he was observing a dead dog alongside of the road.
-In broad daylight, the two streetcars crashed into each other, severing the legs and feet of many who were on the platform of the lead car.
+A second streetcar, No. 123, was following closely behind.
+When No. 129 made a stop at 5th Street near Elyria High School, apparently the driver of car No. 123 did not stop in time and the two streetcars crashed into each other.

 With the lack of adequate hospital facilities in the area, the death toll from the accident reached nine; eight lost one or both legs; two were crippled for life and scores of others suffered from various injuries.
 Two of the fatalities included the children of Edgar "Daddy" Allen and Reverend Sala.

 The grief-stricken community was more determined than ever to build a hospital, and on June 4, 1907 a hospital company was incorporated and a $100,000 building fund was underway.
 More than a dozen sites were investigated before a four-acre tract of land on East River Street was purchased, the current location of EMH Elyria Medical Center.